KewlCat/borisschapira.com/_posts/en/default/2014/2014-03-13-conquering-ab-testing/2014-03-13-conquering-ab-testing.md

 <figure>
 <a data-featherlight="image" href="/assets/images/2014-03-13/2.png" title="Voir en plus grand">
-      {% responsive_image path: assets/images/2014-03-13/2.png alt: "A wireframe of the product page of an ecommerce website" %}
+      {% cloudinary /assets/images/2014-03-13/2.png alt: "A wireframe of the product page of an ecommerce website" %}
   </a>
   <figcaption>Product page template: the yellow area will feature either a picture of the product (version A) or a video (version B)</figcaption>
 </figure>